listlessbird/poland-ai-ts-workshop/exercises/99-reference/99.5-streaming-text-parts-by-hand/explainer/readme.md

 }
 ```

 This approach is really handy when you want to mimic a part of the AI SDK or just manually stream in some text.
+You can see the full example in our [`main.ts`](./main.ts) file.

 Nice work, and I'll see you in the next one.